espenotlo/CityPlanner/readme.txt

 The application has two main modes: Home and Edit.

-The home mode displays information about light intensity at the cursor's location, as well as a shadow heatmap.
+The home mode displays information about light intensity at a given location, as well as a shadow heatmap.

+Initially, the light intensity bar shows the light intensity variation in the center of the park, but the location may be changed by clicking on any point in the world.

+The shadow heatmap shows the shadow variations in the park area.

 The Edit mode contains a toolbar allowing the user to customize the city and retrieve detailed information